Important Questions and Answers Regarding Tick Testing

 - The tick I submitted tested negative.
 Does that mean I don't need to seek treatment?

 - The tick I submitted tested positive for Borrelia miyamotoi and Borrelia burgdorferi.
 Is it infected with both pathogens?

 - What is being done with the additional survey information I provided when I submitted a tick?

 - What are the limitations of testing ticks for pathogens?

 - I didn't think dog ticks were known to transmit disease-causing organisms in Maine.
 Why are you testing for them?

 - Why wasn't my dog tick tested for Lyme disease bacteria (Borrelia burgdorferi)?

-- The Tick Lab offers two DNA testing panels to detect the pathogens that can cause tick-borne disease in Maine.
+- The Tick Lab offers three DNA testing panels to detect the pathogens that can cause tick-borne disease in Maine.

 After your tick has been identified, the Tick Lab will select the appropriate tests for your sample based upon which